DenialAdams/roland/README.md

 ### Looping

-Roland currently supports two ways to loop.
+There are three ways to loop in Roland.

 The first way is just by declaring a `loop` block that will inifinitely loop until broken out of:

 ```roland
 loop {